 We have established audit quality indicators that our leadership follows up regularly.
 These indicators are designed so that they, among other things, enable us to identify risks to audit quality.
 When risks are identified, an action plan to address the risks is made and executed by the quality functions leaders or business unit leaders, depending on who is responsible for the matter in question.

-In our Audit and Other Assurance Services line of service, regional and business unit leaders report quarterly to TAL on their audit quality enhancement actions including any risks to audit quality they may have identified.
+In our audit business, regional audit business leaders and business unit leaders report quarterly to the TAL on their audit quality enhancement actions including any risks to audit quality they may have identified.
 Quality functions leaders also discuss any additional risks they may have identified and responses to those risks in Quality Office meetings.